-- ACTION: Prepare a responsive and diverse workforce to participate in and benefit from the nation's marine resource sectors (e.g. industry, research, government, etc.), and to adapt and thrive in changing conditions. - OUTCOME: Employment in all sectors of the U.S. marine and Great Lakes resource enterprise expands and diversifies. - OUTCOME: Highly skilled workforce to meet demands in the markets that revolve around New York's marine, Hudson, and Great Lakes coastal industries - ACTION: Grow awareness of marine-related occupations and aquatic science career pathways among the nation's diverse population. - OUTCOME: All members of a community incorporate a broad understanding of their actions on the environment into decisions as individuals and a community.
+- ACTION: Prepare a responsive and diverse workforce to participate in and benefit from the nation's marine resource sectors (e.g. industry, research, government, etc.), and to adapt and thrive in changing conditions. - OUTCOME: Employment in all sectors of the U.S. marine and Great Lakes resource enterprise expands and diversifies. - OUTCOME: Highly skilled workforce to meet demands in the markets that revolve around New York's marine, Hudson, and Great Lakes coastal industries - ACTION: Grow awareness of marine-related occupations and aquatic science career pathways among the nation's diverse population. - OUTCOME: All community members and local workforce development boards are equipped with knowledge and materials for residents to pursue marine careers and for WDBs to create career training programs with local universities and businesses. - OUTCOME: Community members are informed about science, technology, tourism, and other related career and workforce pathways and opportunities in the coastal resources sector. - ACTION: Support educational and professional development of diverse undergraduate and graduate students through mentoring, internship, fellowship, and Sea Grant Scholar opportunities.